Soda bread: Ireland

-Traditional Irish bread was historically cooked on a griddle as flatbread because the domestic flours did not have the properties needed to rise effectively when combined with yeast.
+Irish bread was historically cooked on a griddle as flatbread because the domestic flours did not have the properties needed to rise effectively when combined with yeast.
 Baking soda offered an alternative, but its popularity declined for a time when imported high-gluten flours became available.
 Brown soda bread (served with smoked salmon) reappeared on luxury hotel menus in the 1960s.
 Modern varieties can be found at Irish cafes and bakeries, some made with Guinness, treacle, walnuts, and herbs, although the sweetened version with caraway and raisins is now rare.
 Soda bread made with raisins is colloquially called "spotted dog" or "spotted dick".

 In Ireland, the flour is typically made from soft wheat, so soda bread is best made with a cake or pastry flour (made from soft wheat), which has lower levels of gluten than a bread flour.
 In some recipes, the buttermilk is replaced by live yogurt or even stout.
 Because the leavening action starts immediately (compared to the time taken for yeast bread to rise), bakers recommend the minimum amount of mixing of the ingredients before baking; the dough should not be kneaded.

 Various forms of soda bread are popular throughout Ireland.
 Soda breads are made using wholemeal, white flour, or both.
-In Ulster, the wholemeal variety is usually known as "wheaten bread" and is normally sweetened, while the term "soda bread" is restricted to the white savoury form.
+In Ulster, the wholemeal variety is usually known as wheaten bread and is normally sweetened, while the term "soda bread" is restricted to the white savoury form.
 In the southern provinces of Ireland, the wholemeal variety is usually known as "brown bread" and is almost identical to the Ulster wheaten.
 In some parts of Fermanagh, the white-flour form of the bread is described as "fadge".

 "Griddle cakes" and "griddle bread" (or "soda farls" in Ulster) take a more rounded shape and have a cross cut in the top to allow the bread to expand.
 The griddle cake or farl is a more flattened type of bread.
 It is cooked on a griddle, allowing it to take a more flat shape, and it is split into four sections.
 The soda farl is one of the distinguishing elements of the Ulster fry, where it is served alongside potato bread, also in farl form.